Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 (ii) use the Software to build or operate a Competing Infrastructure Service;

-(iii) use outputs from the Software (including models, algorithms, predictions, analytics, signals, or trading decisions) to build, train, develop, or operate a Competing Infrastructure Service or any substantially similar platform, product, or service; or
+(iii) use outputs from the Software (including models, algorithms, predictions, analytics, signals, or trading decisions) to build, train, develop, or operate a Competing Infrastructure Service or any substantially similar platform, product, or service, or to train, develop, or create competing models, algorithms, or systems (whether infrastructure services or standalone products) that compete with the Software's purpose or functionality; or

 (iv) grant any third party direct or indirect access to the Software or to any models or systems in a way that allows such third party to run its own workflows using the Software.